 The following examples demonstrate the variety of valuable programs, initiatives, and products that we offer to deliver impact.

-Our website, www.FoodInsight.org, serves as a nutrition and food safety resource for consumers, health professionals, journalists, educators, government officials, and students.
-We provide important, timely, and consumer-friendly resources on a variety of topics such as weight management, diet (food) and health, food safety, food production, international food issues, and science communications.
+Our website serves as a nutrition and food safety resource for consumers, health professionals, journalists, educators, government officials, and students.
+We provide important, timely, and consumer-friendly resources on a variety of topics such as weight management, diet and health, food safety, food production, international food issues, and science communications.

 Our Food Advocates Communicating Through Science (FACTS) Network is a global, interactive network of tens of thousands of people, formed to offer clarification on the growing tide of deceptive advice and misleading statistics that define a large portion of today’s food and nutrition dialogue.
 Made up of scientists, healthcare experts, food advocates, and consumers, FACTS provides scientific conclusions and compelling insight from experts, correcting common misperceptions about modern food production, food safety, nutrition, health and wellness.
 Click here to join our FACTS Network.

-We commission primary research on public opinion about food safety, nutrition, and health and share the results with stakeholders and the public.
+We conduct consumer research on public opinion about food safety, nutrition, and health and share the results with stakeholders and the public.
 Our annual IFIC Foundation Food & Health Survey provides information about how Americans connect the food they eat with their health.
-Recent surveys have explored topics such as food safety, overall diet, physical activity, weight management, dietary fats, functional foods, caffeine, and food allergies.
-The survey results also help shape public health communication and education initiatives and measure progress toward public health goals.
+Recent surveys have explored topics such as healthy aging, feeding children birth to 24 months, GMO labeling and online shopping.
+The survey results also help shape public health communication and education initiatives, and can help measure progress toward public health goals.

 We strive to educate consumers about the entire food system, from farm to fork.
-Our Understanding Our Food Communications Tool Kit helps communicate the facts about modern food production, food processing, and processed foods, and guides consumers and clients to make the best food choices for their overall health and lifestyles.
-Through the Alliance to Feed the Future, coordinated by the International Food Information Council, we are educating the consumers of tomorrow.
+Our Understanding Our Food Initiative helps communicate the facts about modern food production, food processing, and processed foods, and guides consumers and clients to make the best food choices for their overall health and lifestyles.
 We make available free educational curricula, including for K–8 teachers about “The Science of Feeding the World” and Grades 7-10 teachers on “Bringing Biotechnology to Life.”

 As a public education foundation, we are committed to helping the next generation of nutrition and food safety communicators.
 The Sylvia Rowe Fellowship Award, named in honor of our former President and CEO, was established to give promising students and recent graduates a six- to twelve-week paid internship at our offices in Washington, D.C., in order to enhance their capabilities and communication skills.